rocwood/Entitas-Lite/README.md

 * new ReactiveSystem: simplify ReactiveSystem<Entity> for subclass
 ```
-constructor ReactiveSystem(ICollector<Entity> collector) // only accept Collector, no need to override GetTrigger(), see Example for detail.
+constructor ReactiveSystem(ICollector<Entity> collector) // only accept Collector, no need to override GetTrigger()
 bool Filter(Entity entity) // return true by default, not override required
 ```